 - How will you get paid?
 What is the exchange rate?
 How long should it take to get your money?

 - For how long is the produce available?
 Some agro-produce/crops are seasonal.
 Is there enough in the market to sustain delivery?
 Some newbies accept export contracts for products that are either not available or not sustainable.
 This results in customer disappointment and creates a negative reputation for other well-meaning exporters.

 - What is your mode of transportation/shipping?

 NOTE: To increase your chances of success in agricultural export business, you need some hands-on training.
-Information like this article gives you a starting point in your learning process and answers some basic questions without spending your money.
-But in export business, the devil is in the details.
+In export business, the devil is in the details.
 Details is what you need.
 It will cost you but you will be thankful for it.

 2. Register a business name

 Without a registered business name, your export business is dead on arrival.
 Having a business name gives you more credibility and is a requirement for getting your NEPC export license.
 Your business must be registered as either a Limited Liability Company, cooperative society or Government/Non-government organization.
 This article answers 5 most frequently asked questions about business name registration in Nigeria.